 - Some kernels didn’t like the address moving interfaces.

-So I took up the bat and cooked up this changeset to change the behaviour to this:
+So I took up the bat and changed the behaviour to this:

 - Each applicable interface will have the shared ip address.